-No one may be appointed as a member of the Supervisory Board, if, being over seventy five years old, his/her appointment leads to over a third of the members of the Supervisory Board being over that age.
+No one may be appointed as a member of the Supervisory Board, if, being over 75 years old, his/her appointment leads to over a third of the members of the Supervisory Board being over that age.

 The Supervisory Board meets at least once quarterly on an agenda drafted by its Chairman.
-It met six times during 2013 and the rate of attendance was 100%.
+It met six times during 2014 and the rate of attendance was 100% except for one meeting not attended by one member.